 Carlito is the third and most recent alias of Jonny Jakobsen (born 17 November 1963, Malmö, Sweden), his previous being Dr. Bombay and Dr. Macdoo.
 Carlito is from Mexico, where he sings about his life living with his girlfriend "Carlita."
-Carlito is currently very popular in Japan.
+Carlito is the first of the Jakobsen aliases to release 2 albums, due to the huge amount of popularity he received in Japan.

 Johnny Jakobsen's music style can be described as "Bubblegum Satire".
 Each of his aliases - Dr. Macdoo and Dr. Bombay - have a unique style, that is based on their heritage.
 Carlito's sound makes use of instruments such as fiddles, banjos, and other instruments which can be seen as being typical of Mexican culture.